Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

-In every state, that means earning a college degree or completing some other post-secondary education before you can get started as an addiction counselor.
-It’s true whether you’re on your way to becoming a high-end master addiction counselor, taking on the most advanced cases and supervising other counselors… and it’s just as true if you’re only interested in becoming a part-time peer support specialist, supporting people one by one as they undergo the recovery process.
+In most states, becoming a substance abuse counselor requires a college degree or other post-secondary training, though exact requirements vary.
+It’s true whether you’re on your way to becoming a high-end master addiction counselor, taking on the most advanced cases and supervising other counselors, or it’s just as true if you’re only interested in becoming a part-time peer support specialist, supporting people one by one as they undergo the recovery process.

-So you will need to find an educational program that both meets your state’s requirements for becoming a credentialed substance abuse counselor, and one that fits your personal career goals.
+You’ll need to find an educational program that both meets your state’s requirements for becoming a credentialed substance abuse counselor and one that fits your personal career goals.
 And that education has to fit your budget.
 It has to match your learning style and fit your schedule.
-And it has to drill in all the important details that skilled substance abuse counselors rely on every day.
+It has to drill in all the important details that skilled substance abuse counselors rely on every day.

 We’ve got the program you’re looking for somewhere on one of our lists covering college degrees and certificate programs at every level.